 Mitigating and early detection of Zero Day attacks.

 The primary reason why Zero Day attack takes place is twofold.
-First existing lapses in enterprise defense mechanism – like outdated systems, unpatched softwares, traditional security approaches.
+First existing lapses in enterprise defense mechanism – like outdated systems, unpatched software, traditional security approaches.
 Secondly, longer time taken by IT teams to develop the patch, hackers benefits who get more time to develop sophisticated attacks.
-Traditionally, identifying threat and hack detection relied on database based on links and overall network, but given the advent of advance methods of hacking, enterprises require new age measures to prevent security breaches.
-Virtualization techniques like Sandboxing, is known method which allows enterprises establish a highly controlled environment.
+Traditionally, identifying the threat and hack detection relied on the database based on links and overall network, but given the advent of advance methods of hacking, enterprises require new age measures to prevent security breaches.
+Virtualization techniques like Sandboxing is a known method which allows enterprises to establish a highly controlled environment.
 It is frequently used to test unverified programs that may contain a virus or other malicious code, without allowing the software to harm the host device.